hiagofranco/Brict-ToradexInformationTool/README.md

 # tdx-info #

+# DEPRECATED, MOVE TO TORADEX REPO #

+This repo is deprecated now.
+It moved to Toradex official repo: https://github.com/toradex/tdx-info

+All instructions below are old and this repo should not be used anymore.

 ## Objective ##
 Script to get useful information about Toradex Hardware.
 The goal of this script is to run it once and get useful information about hardware and software.